Terms of Engagement

 You must be an active, fully paid-up subscriber in order for us to file any returns on your behalf or to provide any part of our service.
 If you choose to leave the service before filings are due you will need to make your own arrangements for accounts preparation, tax calculation and tax return submission.

-AS PART OF OUR SERVICES WE WILL PROVIDE:
+AS PART OF OUR SERVICES WE CAN PROVIDE:

-Sole Trader Setup: Advice on your chosen business style including legislative evaluation.
+For sole traders: Appraisal of your chosen business trading style including legislative evaluation.
 We will also register your business with HMRC and you personally for Self Assessment Income Tax.
 If applicable we will also advise and register you for the most appropriate VAT scheme suitable for your business and introduce you to a local Business Bank who can setup your first trading bank account.

-Limited Company Setup: Advice on your chosen business style including legislative evaluation, plus guidance formulating a tax efficient Directors remuneration structure.
+For Limited Companies: Appraisal of your your chosen business style including legislative evaluation, plus guidance formulating a tax efficient Directors remuneration structure.
 We will also register your company with HMRC for Corporation Tax, PAYE/NI, Director’s Tax and VAT if applicable.
 Companies House formation includes filing of Directors, Shareholder Capital and Ordinary Share Issue.
 Supplying Certificate of Incorporation, Memorandum & Articles of Association, Minutes of the First Board Meeting and Shareholders Certificates.
 Plus an introduction to your local Business Bank who can setup your Limited Company bank account.

 Out of scope services: